Open Accessibility Menu

 Lower Extremity Venous Ultrasound

 A lower extremity venous ultrasound is a vascular ultrasound that uses ultrasound technology to create images of your blood vessels, such as your veins.
-A venous ultrasound is primarily used to diagnose deep vein thrombosis (DVT).
-One or both of your legs may be imaged by ultrasound; it is dependent on what your doctor has ordered.
+This type of ultrasound is primarily used to diagnose deep vein thrombosis (DVT).
+One or both of your legs may be imaged by ultrasound; it depends on what your medical provider has ordered.

 What to Bring